harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-supported-scanners.md

 #### Instance scanners

-A instance scanner scans a running application for vulnerabilties by simulating a malicious external actor exploiting known vulnerabilties.
+An instance scanner scans a running application for vulnerabilities by simulating a malicious external actor exploiting known vulnerabilities.
 This is also known as a DAST (Dynamic Application Security Testing) scan.

-For information about the specific vulnerabilities detected by each scanner, go to the external scanner documentation.
+For information about the specific vulnerabilities detected by each scanner, go to the scanner provider's documentation.

 <table>
     <tr>